Updated: Dec 27, 2022

 Should I pursue legal action?

 Definitely.
-Considering the monetary, physical, and emotional damages it has cost you, and it only makes sense to seek compensation for all the troubles that third-party carelessness has cost you.
-However, pursuing a complaint on your own is not only difficult, but those who have caused you inconvenience will surely seek to diminish their responsibility.
+Considering the monetary, physical, and emotional damages it has cost you, it only makes sense to seek compensation for all the troubles that third-party carelessness has cost you.
+However, pursuing a complaint on your own is difficult, and those who have caused you inconvenience will surely seek to diminish their responsibility.